-This section of the curriculum outlines the training regulations for Diagnostic Neuropathology.
-In line with GMC guidance this reflects the regulation that only training that has been prospectively approved by GMC can lead towards the award of the CCT.
-Training that has not been prospectively approved by GMC can still be considered but the trainee's route of entry to the Specialist Register changes to CESR (CP) route.
+This section of the curriculum outlines the training regulations for diagnostic neuropathology.
+In line with GMC guidance, this reflects the regulation that only training that has been prospectively approved by the GMC can lead towards the award of the CCT.
+Training that has not been prospectively approved by the GMC can still be considered, but the trainee's route of entry to the Specialist Register changes to the CESR (CP) route.

-The organisation and delivery of postgraduate training is the responsibility of the Health Education England (HEE) and its Local Education and Training Boards (LETBs), NHS Education for Scotland (NES), the Wales Deanery and the Northern Ireland Medical and Dental Training Agency (NIMDTA).
-A training programme director will be responsible for coordinating the Diagnostic Neuropathology training programme.
+The organisation and delivery of postgraduate training is the responsibility of Health Education England (HEE) and its Local Education and Training Boards (LETBs), NHS Education for Scotland (NES), the Wales Deanery and the Northern Ireland Medical & Dental Training Agency (NIMDTA).
+A training programme director will be responsible for coordinating the diagnostic neuropathology training programme.
 In England, the local organisation and delivery of training is typically overseen by a school of pathology within a LETB.

-Progression through the programme will be determined by the ARCP process and the training requirements for each indicative year of training are summarised in the Diagnostic Neuropathology ARCP decision aid (available on the College website).
+Progression through the programme will be determined by the ARCP process and the training requirements for each indicative year of training are summarised in the diagnostic neuropathology ARCP decision aid (available on the College website).
 The successful completion of the programme will be dependent on achieving the expected level in all CiPs and GPCs.
 The programme of assessment will be used to monitor and determine progress through the programme.
-Training will normally take place in a range of District General Hospitals and Teaching Hospitals.
+Training will normally take place in a range of district general hospitals (ICPT) and teaching hospitals (ICPT and DN).

 The sequence of training should ensure appropriate progression in experience and responsibility.
-The training to be provided at each training site is defined to ensure that, during the programme, the entire syllabus is covered and also that unnecessary duplication and educationally unrewarding experiences are avoided.
+The training to be provided at each training site is defined to ensure that, during the programme, the entire syllabus is covered, and also that unnecessary duplication and educationally unrewarding experiences are avoided.
 However, the sequence of training should ideally be flexible enough to allow the trainee to develop a special interest.